Tamara Johnson-George: SWV

-George was recruited into SWV (then known as Female Edition) by Cheryl "Coko" Gamble, who would become SWV's lead singer.
+Johnson-George was recruited into SWV (then known as Female Edition) by Cheryl "Coko" Gamble, who would become SWV's lead singer.
 She was so shy that she auditioned with the lights turned off.
-George was known as the background dancer/model in the music video for Big Daddy Kane's "Ain't No Half Steppin" and had a bubbly, upbeat personality.
-This caused friction between George and Gamble, who felt that Taj's recognizable face and cheerful demeanor shielded her from criticism from the press.
+Johnson-George was known as the background dancer/model in the music video for Big Daddy Kane's "Ain't No Half Steppin" and had a bubbly, upbeat personality.
+This caused friction between Johnson-George and Gamble, who felt that Taj's recognizable face and cheerful demeanor shielded her from criticism from the press.